CompFAQ/Critical Thinking

 • Be willing to change your mind: Be open to revising your initial interpretation as you gain a deeper understanding of the text and its context.

 By developing critical thinking skills, students become more effective learners, better equipped to navigate complex issues and make informed decisions in both their academic and personal lives.
-This is the foundation of higher education and democracy.
+This is the foundation of higher education and public engagement.